"Where Is The Best Country In Europe To Get A Job?"

 Germany with catching up demand for temporary contracts

-In Southern Europe, particularly in Spain and Greece, the unemployment rate and the unemployment rate are dramatically high.
-In the two countries are around 50 percent of young people without employment.
-In Germany, on the other hand, the unemployment rate is well below the OECD average, and nowhere else in Europe are fewer young people without a job as a liaison.
+In southern Europe - especially in Spain and Greece - not only the unemployment rate but also youth unemployment is dramatically high.
+In both countries, around 50 percent of young people are unemployed.
+In Germany, by contrast, the unemployment rate is well below the OECD average, and nowhere in Europe are fewer young people without a job than in Germany.

 The share of fixed-term employment is different.
 Here, Estonia (3 percent) and the UK (6 percent) are by far the leading places, whereas the proportion of fixed-term contracts and temporary work in Germany is at 13 percent, which is even slightly above the OECD average.
 Even higher is the number of young workers up to 24 years.